xdoko01/Game-Console/README.md

 ### Custom Commands
 With game-console you can specify your own commands.
 For implementing new command called for example <i>dummy</i> that takes one parameter and prints it on the console in the blue color, you need to perform following steps:

-* create a new python file `dummy.py` and place it to `console_commands` package (or other package specified by the console `global` configuration that can be changed)
+* create a new python file `dummy.py` and place it to `examples/commands` package (or other package specified by the console `global` configuration that can be changed)
-* see the existing example python files in the `console_commands`package for reference.
+* see the existing example python files in the `commands`package for reference.
   * The python file must contain `initialize` function (you can copy&paste it from example commmands).
 This function is called automatically when the command is first used.
 It manages registration of the command with the console.
   * The python file must contain also other function (with any name) that implements the command and is passed `game_ctx` (reference to the game - same as when calling `!game`) and params (command parameters)
 * It is good idea to return some value in case of failure.
 This is important if your custom command is part of some console script (read further).